jiangzz-lab/GroverQLearning/README.md

 # GroverQLearning
 Implement Q learning algorithms based on the Grover algorithm

-1. Install the package qrllearner <br />
+1. Install the package qrllearner and its dependency qiskit <br />
 In terminal, type: <br />
 ~~~
 pip install qrllearner
+pip install qiskit
 ~~~

 2. Train the Grover agent with the FrozenLake environment with gym <br />